-DMStag allows the user to reason almost entirely about a global indexing of elements.
+DMSTAG allows the user to reason almost entirely about a global indexing of elements.
 Element indices are simply 1-3 PetscInt values, starting at 0, in the back, bottom, left corner of the domain.
 For instance, element (1, 2, 3), in 3D, is the element second from the left, third from the bottom, and fourth from the back (regardless of how many MPI ranks are used).

-To refer to cells (elements, faces, edges, and vertices), a value of DMStagStencilLocation is used, relative to the element index.
-The element itself is referred to with DMSTAG_ELEMENT, the top right vertex (in 2D) or the top right edge (in 3D) with DMSTAG_UP_RIGHT, the back bottom left corner in 3D with DMSTAG_BACK_DOWN_LEFT, and so on.
+To refer to cells (elements, faces, edges, and vertices), a value of DMSTAG_ELEMENT, the top right vertex (in 2D) or the top right edge (in 3D) with DMSTAG_UP_RIGHT, the back bottom left corner in 3D with DMSTAG_BACK_DOWN_LEFT, and so on.